 - Moisturizers – Skin care lotions with vitamin E, shea butter and cocoa butter can help your skin feel soft and supple.
 However, there is no high-quality evidence that proves simple moisturizers can significantly help lighten stretch marks.

-- Fractional CO2 Laser Therapy – This cosmetic laser procedure is used to reduce stretch marks and wrinkles.
+- Fractional CO2 Laser Therapy – This cosmetic laser procedure is also used to reduce wrinkles.
 It’s one of the latest tools in non-surgical skin renewal treatments that can be used on both dark and light skin tones.